mtumilowicz/java12-introduction-to-functional-programming-workshop/README.md

 # java12-introduction-to-functional-programming-workshop

 # project description
-* the main goal of this workshops are to introduce basic functional programming concepts like `flatMap`, `reduce` and show how they was formally invented
+* the main goal of this workshops is to introduce basic functional programming concepts like `flatMap`, `reduce` and show how they was formally invented
 * https://www.youtube.com/watch?v=9RGVDdE5QjI
 * https://github.com/shishkin/java-fp